Accelerated Direct-Entry Master of Science in Nursing

-Nurses are positioned to play an important role in solving some of today’s most complex health care issues.
-For this reason, the University of Cincinnati College of Nursing’s Accelerated Direct-Entry MSN prepares you not only to provide safe, quality patient care, but also to drive improvements to care through collaboration, evidence-based practice methods and effectiveness measures.
+Nurses are positioned to play an important role in solving some of today's most complex health care issues.
+Our Accelerated Direct-Entry MSN prepares you not only to provide safe, quality patient care, but also to drive improvements to care through collaboration, evidence-based practice methods and effectiveness measures.
+This program also prepares you to continue your education and become an advanced-practice nurse.

-You will benefit from the college’s rich, 125-plus-year tradition of educating nurse leaders, along with:
+As a student, you will benefit from our rich, 125-plus-year tradition of educating nurse leaders, along with:

 - Curriculum focused on leadership at the point of care